 Phil Tetlow

-Sociotechnical Scientist, Technical Architect, Writer and TED Speaker
+Sociotechnical Scientist, IT Architect, Writer and TED Speaker

 AVAILABLE NOW - For Your Information, Phil's much awaited 4th book.
 His latest joint work on Ecosystems Architecture is also available NOW.